akka/akka/akka-docs/java/untyped-actors.rst

-An actor restart replaces only the actual actor object; the contents of the mailbox and the hotswap stack are unaffected by the restart, so processing of messages will resume after the :meth:`postRestart` hook returns.
+An actor restart replaces only the actual actor object; the contents of the mailbox is unaffected by the restart, so processing of messages will resume after the :meth:`postRestart` hook returns.
 The message that triggered the exception will not be received again.
 Any message sent to an actor while it is being restarted will be queued to its mailbox as usual.